GreyGronostaj/distributed-es/README.md

 ### Starting existing cluster

 > **Warning:** Machines may be assigned different IP addresses than previously.
 In this case, shit will fall from the sky.
-Recreate cluster from scratch.
+Cover your head and recreate cluster from scratch.

 1. `run-consul`
 2. `docker-machine start host0 host1 host2`